Project31/centos-pine64/README.md

 dd bs=1MB if=<release.img> of=/dev/<device_name>
 ```

-## Create my own distribution from the Armbian and CentOS sources
+## Create your own distribution from the Armbian and CentOS sources
 The install.sh uses an [Armbian](https://www.armbian.com/pine64/) release that was copied from

 https://dl.armbian.com/pine64/nightly/